Limited company dividends guide

 Therefore the maximum you can draw out of your company before being hit by the new rules from April 2016 is £16,000.
 There are however a number of other options that you can choose to make use of your retained profits such as company funded pension contributions, limited company buy-to-lets and relevant life cover.

 To work out how these new rates affect you in the 2016/17 tax year, you can use ContractorUK's 2016 dividend tax calculator.
+You can also take a look at our 2016 dividends tax guide for more information.

 When’s the best time to take a dividend?